Date of Birth: 2007

 His adaptation to the group was not easy.
 Despite his young age, the two females were very harsh on him.
 However, once he was integrated and accepted, he became the darling of the group and was often seen squeezed between the two females on cold winter days.

-Now as a teenager, Titin is again going through difficult times.
 Without a definite position in the group, he is often seen threatening and attacking his own foot or arm.
 This behavior is typical of self-harm in macaques who lack balance due to emotional deprivation caused by early separation from the mother and the social group.

 His social life

 He gets easily stressed out and social interaction can be quite complicated.
 He is definitely interested in his hierarchy status and wants to position himself.
 However, the more he tries, the more he gets stressed and the more stressed he is, the more he engages in abnormal behaviors.

 - Titin loves carrots, lentils and fresh grass.

 - Every day he throws sticks at visitors, caregivers or the chimpanzees in the opposite enclosure.
 His technique is similar to that of the Olympic hammer throwers: holds the stick at one end, makes very fast turns until he has momentum, then throws it against the fence.